UltraTempest10/graphisurf/README.md

 ## Installation

-To install GraphiSurf, download all the files to your preferred location on your computer.
+To install GraphiSurf, clone the repository to your preferred location on your computer.
 You should have installed Python 3.7 and the following packages:

 - `Flask`
 - `Flask-HTTPAuth`